MMGameslogo MMGames

 }

-However, the part that calculates the Olympic Games should be created as a separate function.
+However, the section calculating the Olympic Games should be created as a separate function.

 Solution 1-1